open-telemetry/opentelemetry-dotnet-instrumentation/docs/internal/continuous-profiler.md

 ## Allocation sampling

-The profiler samples allocations, captures the call stack state for the .NET thread that triggered the allocation, and exporting it in appropriate format.
+The profiler samples allocations, captures the call stack state for the .NET thread that triggered the allocation, and exports it in the appropriate format.

-Use the memory allocation data, together with the stack traces and .NET runtime metrics, to investigate memory leaks and unusual consumption patterns in Continuous Profiling.
+Use the memory allocation data, together with the stack traces and .NET runtime metrics, to investigate memory leaks and unusual consumption patterns in an observability back end that supports profiling.

 ### How does the memory profiler work?